calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 While that was a sort of round-about way to show that Bush lost support during the September debate, hopefully this illustrated the flexibility and robustness of probabilistic models (and PyMC3).

+If you have any thoughts or feedback on this post, please let me know!

+{: .notice--info}
 This post is also available as a [Jupyter Notebook on Github](http://nbviewer.jupyter.org/github/clausherther/public/blob/master/probabilistic_programming/Dirichlet%20Multinomial%20Example.ipynb).
-If you have any thoughts or feedback on this post, please let me know!